-Pensions law for all UK businesses and organisations has changed and every employer will now be required to assist their staff in saving for retirement.
+Pensions law for all UK businesses and organisations has changed and every employer is now required to assist their staff in saving for retirement.

-Once they reach a predetermined date over the next couple of years all employers not already under Pensions Automatic Enrolment will need to automatically enrol most workers into a pension scheme and both employee and employer will have to contribute towards it.
+Once they reach the predetermined date all employers not already under Pensions Automatic Enrolment will need to automatically enrol most workers into a pension scheme and both employee and employer will have to contribute towards it.

 As an employer you will need to:

 • Assess your workforce

 • Automatically enrol eligible workers into a pension scheme

 • Keep appropriate records

 In order to avoid duplicated administration and additional cost the auto enrolment process is best carried out at the same time as payroll processing.
 Otherwise, payroll calculations will have to be run twice – once for the pension provider and once for payroll.

 Payplus operates its client’s payrolls using software that also provides for the full auto enrolment management process to be carried out seamlessly alongside the payroll processing.

 In addition the Payplus team can advise on Pensions Automatic Enrolment set up and can provide options for pension schemes for your workforce.